NYUDataBootcamp/website/content/undergrad_fall_2017_blog.md

 **September 25, 2017...What we did today**

 Started in our new classroom!!!
-KMC 3-70 Started Python fundamentals 2 complete...
+KMC 3-70 Python fundamentals 2 started...

 - We talked about dictionaries, Booleans, comparisons, and then discussed the syntax of `if` and `else` statements.